yayahc/ruby-sinatra-starter/README.md

 ```

 ## (4) Run your app
-To run your app you must create new files in your folder, name config.ru and GemFile
+To run your app you must create new files in your folder, name config.ru and GemFile <br>
 Include this code in your config.ru file
 ```ruby
 require './app.rb'